|Les Perles D'Azur||Self Catering||Saturday||2||6||2||Sofabed for occasional use|

 The house may not be suitable for young children as the front terrace is at first floor level.
 The main living is also at this level which is up a flight of stairs, so not accessible for people with limited mobility.

-Spring and autumn are popular for longer stays (4 weeks for the price of 3 special offer) and there is a 4 week slot available in May 2017.
+Spring and autumn are popular for longer stays (4 weeks for the price of 3 special offer) and there is a 2 week slot available in May 2017 during which the legendary 'Gourmet Wine Walk' takes place.
+This is a 6km stroll through the La Clape AOC wine area which surrounds the village, stopping every km for one course of a gourmet meal plus tasting several matched local wines.

 Winter is popular for 3-6 months stays, and although winter 2016/17 is fully booked, we do take bookings well ahead.
 Please enquire about pricing.